axtk/react-live-context/README.md

 *React Context with value mutation tracking*

-React Context is the primary means to share data across components in a React app, but components will only respond to complete changes of its value, ignoring updates of nested properties. `createLiveContext()` and `useLiveContext()` are to address this issue and to streamline the shared data manipulation, with their APIs being fully compatible with the APIs of their native-React counterparts `createContext()` and `useContext()`.

-With `createLiveContext()` and `useLiveContext()`, an update in the context value properties will notify the components to re-render in order to adjust to the updated context value.
+With the live context, an update in a context's object value property will notify the subscribed components to re-render without the need to clone the entire object.

 ## Example